Kate Bush fans scale new heights

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Kate Bush fans of Dunedin once again returned to the heart of the city with red dresses and a will to dance as the singer herself climbs back to the top of the charts.
+South Island Kate Bush fans showed off their red dresses and willingness to dance as the singer herself climbs back to the top of the charts.

-The internationally celebrated annual event The Most Wuthering Heights Day Ever was celebrated for the fourth time in the Octagon on Saturday.
+The internationally celebrated annual event in Dunedin, The Most Wuthering Heights Day Ever, was marked for the fourth time at the Octagon on Saturday.

+Participants came from as far away as Nelson, Queenstown and Oamaru to take part.

 Although Cathy may have been cold, the weather was warm enough for participants to wear their red dresses without worrying about hypothermia.